opencog/atomspace-dht/README.md

   initial networks are unlikely to have more than a few dozen nodes.
   (The data should not be mixed into the global DHT...)
 * How will performance compare with traditional distributed databases (e.g. with Postgres?)
-Currently, OpenDHT has hard-coded performance limits, intended to block DDOS attacks, but also limiting legitimate users.
+Current performance is poor, and the reason for this is entirely unclear.
 * There appears to be other hard-coded limits in the OpenDHT code, preventing large datasets from being stored.
 This includes limits on the number of values per key.
 It might be possible to work around